Benchmark Framework Guide

 1. Diverse Query Set

-Include queries of different types (semantic, structural, security) and difficulties (easy, medium, hard).
+Include queries of different types (semantic, structural, security, mixed) and difficulties (easy, medium, hard).

 2. Representative Ground Truth